panrg/path-properties/draft-enghardt-panrg-path-properties.md

 This Section gives some examples of Path Properties which may be useful, e.g., for the use cases described in {{use-cases}}.

-Path properties may be relatively dynamic or non-dynamic.
-Dynamic path properties relate to the transmission of an individual packet or of a flow over a subpath, e.g., the one-way delay of a packet sent over a specific path.
+Path properties may be relatively dynamic, e.g., the one-way delay of a packet sent over a specific path, or non-dynamic, i.e., only change infrequently.
-Non-dynamic path properties relate to individual path elements or subpaths.
-Usefulness over time is fundamentally different for dynamic and non-dynamic properties.
+Usefulness over time differs depending on how dynamic a property is:
 The merit of a momentary measurement of a dynamic path property diminishes greatly as time goes on, e.g. the merit of an RTT measurement from a few seconds ago is quite small, while a non-dynamic path property might stay relevant for a longer period of time, e.g. a NAT typically stays on a specific path during the lifetime of a connection involving packets sent over this path.

-## Non-dynamic Path Properties

-Non-dynamic path properties relate to individual path elements or subpaths.
-From the point of view of a host, such path properties may relate to path elements close to the host, i.e., within the first few hops, or they may include path elements far from the host, e.g. list of ASes traversed.
+From the point of view of a host, path properties may relate to path elements close to the host, i.e., within the first few hops, or they may include path elements far from the host, e.g. list of ASes traversed.
 The visibility of path properties to a specific entity may depend on factors such as the physical or network distance or the existence of trust or contractual relationships between the entity and the path element(s).

 Furthermore, entities may or may not be able to influence the path elements on their path and their path properties.